xXbob05Xx/Youtube-Discord-Tutorials/README.md

-# Youtube-Discord-Tutorials
+# Episode 1
-Info of the script i did in the videos on my Youtube Channel for Discord Bot Tutorials in JS (Javascript)
+Here you can find the Script created from the Episode #1 in my Youtube Channel of Discord Tutorials for create your first bot!

 # Links